 Rather than have set days where you do the exact same body workout, you should be aiming to mix things up.

 Create a long list of different exercises and then mix them up on a daily basis.

 3. Do Shorter But More Intense Workouts

 This is something Jason Statham is very passionate about when it comes to his workout routine.
-Rather than spend 90 minutes at the gym with long breaks and medium weights, you should focus on 30 to 40 minutes of extremely hard work.
+Rather than spend 90 minutes at the gym with long breaks and medium weights, you should focus on 30 to 40 minutes of movements and extremely hard work.

 Imagine 20 pull-ups, followed by 20 seconds of rest and followed by 7 barbell dead-lifts with maximum weight.